juanlossio/opioid2mme/README.md

 There are two ways to execute the code to convert opioid prescription to MMEs as described below:

+I.	**Default:** if your database presents the same tables' and columns' names, it is not needed to edit the code.
+You only need to execute by order the SQL files found in the directory "SQL-Default".

+II.	**Edit names**: this table contains the list of medications used in the EHR system (old and current medications).
+It’s usually named “stride_medication_def”.

 ![Image of Parameters File](img_parameters_file.png)